 CLEVELAND, Ohio (WOIO) - Ohio Gov. Mike DeWine asked all counties to put out guidance by Jan.
-14 on how it plans to vaccinate people for COVID-19 who qualify under the Phase 1B category.
+14 on how it plans to vaccinate people for COVID-19 who qualify for the vaccine.

 It began Jan.
 19 with those 80 years of age and older.

 Rollout plans will vary greatly based on a county’s size.

 Some counties will require an online registration, some will have a call center and some may not require registration at all.

 Some will have mass vaccination clinics at hospitals, some will have appointment-based clinics and some may choose a drive-thru option.